GSA General Elections 2025-2026

 Here is the Referendum Question as it will appear on the ballot:

-Do you, as a graduate student at Concordia, agree to increase the Advocacy Centre Fee Levy from $3.32 per semester to $5.00 per semester (an increase of $1.68), annually adjusted to the Consumer Price Index of Canada, to increase support hours for graduate students at the CSU Advocacy Centre.
-The fee levy increase will be effective in the Fall 2025 semester and billed in accordance with the University’s tuition, Refund and Withdrawal.
+Do you agree to increase the Advocacy Center fee levy from $3.32 to $5.00 per semester (an increase of $1.68) to increase support hours for graduate students , annually adjusted to the Consumer Price Index of Canada, to be implemented with registration for the Fall 2025 (2252) term in accordance with the University’s tuition refund and withdrawal policy?

 CSU Daycare & Nursery